 In all cases however, the good news is that chiropractic treatments are still a lot less expensive, easier and cheaper than the drugs and/or surgury that most tradional doctors would recommend.

-A Physiotherapist services his patients through a variety of methods but mostly through training and helping the patient achieve ease and efficiency of movement and motion.
+A Physiotherapist of Physiotherapy services his patients through a variety of methods but mostly through training and helping the patient achieve ease and efficiency of movement and motion.
 As the patient becomes more proficient in using his/her limbs and muscles, the need to see the phisiotherapist presumably decreases.

 If I may use an automotive analogy………